AndrewJBateman/react-file-upload/README.md

       setMessage('File uploaded');
     } catch(err) {
       if(err.response.status === 500) {
-        setMessage('There was a problem witht he server');
+        setMessage('There was a problem with the server');
       } else {
         setMessage(err.response.data.msg);
       }